-There must be a major training on the use of de-escalation techniques and a serious need for mental health services at Henley Young.
-It appears in reading documents that restraints and handcuffs have become a normal practice at the facility.
+Provision 7.2 Use of Restraints Mechanical Nothing in this section shall prohibit mechanical restraints from being placed on residents who are being transported to and from court or out of the facility, if staff have reason to believe that a residents presents a flight risk or is an imminent danger to the residents or others, or will engage in violent behavior.
+However, mechanical restraints should be removed immediately after the resident is placed in a cell and at no time shall a resident be placed in a cell wearing mechanical restraints.
+Status Partial Compliance Discussion The facility has moved to partial compliance on this provision.
+A review of documents and video recordings revealed that although mechanical restraints are used they were removed once a resident was placed in their cell.
+However, there still must be a major training on the use of deescalation techniques and a serious need for mental health services at Henley Young.
 There also must be adequate supervision of staff to ensure mechanical restraints are not misused.
+See provision 7.1.
 Recommendations Develop and provide remedial training for this provision.
 All training shall continue to be documented.
 The policy will require the documentation of any use of mechanical restraint and use of force incidents.
 Operationalize the edicts of this provision.
 Additional supervision needed to ensure mechanical restraints are not misused.
-Evidentiary Basis Document review, observation
+Evidentiary Basis Document review, observation, video recordings and discussion with residents